fasinfasi/FootWear-recommender/README.md

-# 👟👠 Shoe Product Recommender System 👟👠
+# 👟👠 *Shoozy* - Shoe Product Recommender System 👟👠

 This project builds a **hybrid recommendation system** using a dataset of 1000+ shoe products.
 It combines content-based filtering (based on reviews and attributes), popularity trends, and collaborative filtering (simulated).